PAST EVENTS & EXHIBITIONS 2016

 He goes on to say that although very little about his work is explicitly Jewish, to him, every painting he makes is “intentionally Jewish.”
 He explains this by saying that “very little is explicit, but a lot is implied,” including his sense of self as a creator being built around his understanding of the book of Genesis.

 Click here to see Joshua's full interview with Fresh Paint Magazine, and his website featuring his latest exhibits at the Matter & Light gallery in Boston and the Scope Art Show at Miami Beach.
 Boston Globe Art Critic Cate McQuaid wrote that Meyer's Matter & Light debut "bristles with a push-pull energy."
-You can read the whole Globe review here.

 On view in the Spiegel and Dortort Galleries (3rd Floor) from now to December 9th